BiBiServ/bibigrid/documentation/markdown/features/configuration.md

 #### features (optional)

-You can declare a list of cloud-wide [features](#whats-a-feature) that are then attached to every node in the cloud described by the configuration.
+Cloud-wide slurm [features](#whats-a-feature) that are attached to every node in the cloud described by the configuration.
 If both [worker group](#workerinstances) or [master features](#masterInstance) and configuration features are defined, they are merged.
 If you only have a single cloud and therefore a single configuration, this key is not helpful as a feature that is present at all nodes can be omitted as it can't influence the scheduling.

+#### bootFromVolume (optional:False)
+If True, the instance will boot from a volume created for this purpose.
+Keep in mind that on demand scheduling can lead to multiple boots of the same configurated node.
+If you don't make use of [terminateBootVolume](#terminatebootvolume-optionalfalse) this will lead to many created volumes.

+#### terminateBootVolume (optional:True)
+If True, once the instance is shut down, boot volume is destroyed.
+This does not affect other attached volumes.
+Only the boot volume is affected.
+#### volumeSize (optional:50)
+The created volume's size if you use [bootFromVolume](#bootfromvolume-optionalfalse).